digao-dalpiaz/Dam/README.md

 5. If you want to use 64 bit platform, select this platform at DamPackage and do a new Build in this package.

+6. Right-click at DamDesignPackage and choose Install.

-6. Add "Win32\Release" sub folder to Delphi Library Path (Tools\Options), on 32-bit option.
+7. Add "Win32\Release" sub folder to Delphi Library Path (Tools\Options), on 32-bit option.
 If you will use 64 bit platform, add "Win64\Release" sub folder on 64-bit option.

-7. Run AfterBuild.bat to publish DFM and RES to Release folders.
+8. Run AfterBuild.bat to publish DFM and RES to Release folders.

 > Supports Delphi XE2..Delphi 10.3 Rio